EnterpriseDB/repmgr/doc/upgrading-from-repmgr3.md

 Upgrading the repmgr schema
 ---------------------------

-Ensure `repmgrd` is not running, or any cronjobs which execute the `repmgr` binary.
+Ensure `repmgrd` is not running, or any cron jobs which execute the `repmgr` binary.

 Install `repmgr4`; any `repmgr3` packages should be uninstalled